1stOctet/YouWillUnderstandWhenYouAreOlder/Readme.md

 Setup
 - Create an account on typing club or khan academy as a parent.
 Do not use facebook or google to log in.
 For this to work you need to create an "old school" email login.
 This is important because we will have a nodejs script that will log in as you to check your child's account for points.

+- Todo (Explain how to install Linux on a rasperry pi or old computer)

+- Todo (Explain how to install pi-hole and upgrade to pi-hole 5.0 beta)